surenderpsm/graphical-image-manipulation/assignment4/README.md

 # Overview - Model Package

 ## `command` package
 the command package maintains all commands.
-The CommmandEnum uses Factory pattern to keep track of all commands and
+The CommmandEnum serves as the sole public entry point for the command package, representing a collection of commands for various operations in the image processing application.
+This class implements the factory pattern to facilitate the dynamic instantiation of command classes that implement the Command interface.
 ### Add a new command:
 - Create the class inside `command` package and extend `AbstractCommand`.
 - Add an entry into the `CommandEnum` enumeration.